High Performance Speed & Power Camp

 PUT YOUR SKILLS TO THE TEST

-Practice what you've learned by taking your stroke to your top speed with a set from one of the best coaches in the world!
+Practice what you've learned by taking your stroke to your top speed with a set from two of the best coaches in the world!
 Hold on to your form while having the opportunity to challenge yourself.

 Take a photo with Brett, Gary, and Staciana, get autographs, and ALL PARTICIPANTS receive a FREE Fitter and Faster Collector’s Bag Tag for each day they are at the camp.
 Collect all 37 and trade with your friends!